 Making sure your dentures are properly cared for will reduce the chance of any problems in the future.
 Store them overnight immersed in water in a container to prevent them from warping or losing their shape.

-A thorough denture cleaning routine is important – specialist denture cleaners like Poligrip Overnight Whitening Daily Cleanser or Poligrip 3 Minute Daily Cleanser will kill 99.9% of bacteria*, leaving you confident of a fresh-feeling mouth.
+A thorough denture cleaning routine is important – specialist denture cleaners like Polident cleanser tablets will kill 99.9% of odour causing bacteria*, leaving you confident with a fresh-feeling mouth.

 Treat any pain immediately

 As you’re getting used to your new dentures, you may experience some mild discomfort, which should subside as your mouth adjusts.
 If your gums continue to feel sore for a prolonged period of time, your dentures may need adjusting.
-Just one small adjustment could dramatically increase your comfort in no time.
+Just one small adjustment could dramatically increase your comfort.

 …and what if my denture becomes loose down the line?